curiumofficial/curium/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `curiumd` for your own use.
+You can ignore this section if you are building `curiumnd` for your own use.

-curiumd/curium-cli binaries are not included in the curium-Qt.app bundle.
+curiumnd/curiumn-cli binaries are not included in the curium-Qt.app bundle.

-If you are building `curiumd` or `curium-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `curiumnd` or `curiumn-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: